 With that said if an AC transformer fails one checks it to see if it is shorted out between the secondary and primary.

 In the case of the MFDC and MFAC equipment, it is not that simple.
 The transformer manufacturers have data on their website explaining how to evaluate a potentially failed transformer.
-The first three lines state: Don’t proceed or perform the test unless you are knowledgeable trained personnel.
+The first three lines state: Don’t proceed or perform the test unless you are a knowledgeable trained personnel.

 If you have a failed MFDC transgun swap it out and call the transformer manufacturer for assistance.